-For sweaty hands and feet, the video below shows you how to make a device that produces the same effect you get when you visit a doctor, minus the cost of treatment (about $30 – $80) each.
+For sweaty hands and feet, the video on our Ionotophoresis page shows you how to make a device that produces the same effect you get when you visit a doctor, minus the cost of treatment (about $30 – $80) each.
 The Dermatologists also sell devices like this for around $800 – $1,000.

 The primary occurrence of Hyperhydrosis starts in childhood or adolescence and continues throughout life.
 There has been discussion that psychiatric conditions can promote the occurrence of Hyperhydrosis but this is very rare and it is more probable that it is the condition that causes the conditions to be induced in the person.
 Causes of Hyperhydrosis can include Hyperthyroidism or as part of similar endocrine diseases, Endocrine treatment for prostatic cancer or other types of malignant disease, severe psychiatric disorders, Obesity and Menopause.
 This is known as secondary Hyperhydrosis.